- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

-Point/Counterpoint: Modern anesthesia techniques are radically different from the methods of twenty years ago.
+Point/Counterpoint: How new is modern anesthesia?
+Are modern anesthesia techniques radically different from the methods of twenty years ago?
 True or false?

 POINT: False.
 Twenty-first century general anesthetics are nearly identical to the anesthetic techniques of the late 1990s.
 Consider this list of the most commonly administered anesthetic drugs in the United States in the present day (2018):